cigroup-ol/metaopt/README.rst

 MetaOpt
 =======

-MetaOpt is a Python-based organic computing framework for difficult blackbox optimization problems.
-It allows easy self-configuration of complex optimization heuristics.
+MetaOpt is a library that optimizes black-box functions using a limited amount of time and utilizing multiple processors.
+The main focus of MetaOpt is the parameter tuning for machine learning and heuristic optimization.

 For a user guide, see `the documentation`_.
 The following describes basic operations with the repository.